BradleyWillies/ApprenticeshipTracker/README.md

 `php artisan serve`

 2. Compile assets for the Development Server:\
+Start a new console in the project folder directory.\
 `npm run dev`

-3. Start the MySQL database:\
-In the XAMPP controller click "Start" next to MySQL.\
-You can use any local database tool to view and edit the database, e.g. MySQL Workbench.

-4. Access the Application:\
+3. Access the Application:\
 Open your web browser and navigate to http://127.0.0.1:8000/ to access the application.\
 The application web address for the Development Server should be provided next to APP_URL when you execute "npm run dev".

-5. Login with seeded user accounts:\
+4. Login with seeded user accounts:\
 Find the emails of users in the "users" database table, and the default password is 11111111

-6. Run all Laravel tests:\
+5. Run all Laravel tests:\
+Start a new console in the project folder directory.\
 `php artisan test`